 Driven

-Live data is used across the organisation to shape performance, decisions and strategy.
+Live data is used across my organisation to shape decisions and performance.

 Level 1